Bishop Search Frequently Asked QuestionsDownload PDF

 - October 8-9, 2021.
 Search Committee retreat to make the first round of cuts.
 The first diocesan day of prayer.

 - December 3-4, 2021.
-Search Committee retreat #2 to make our final round of cuts.
+Search Committee retreat #2 for final discernment of candidates.
 The second diocesan day of prayer.

-- February – March, 2022.
-Walkabouts.
+- March 21-24, 2022.
+Walkabouts and Clergy Gathering.
 The final slate of candidates will be invited to various locations around the diocese for in person conversations with convention deputies.

 When will the next bishop be elected?